The 2019-2020 Faculty Fellows selection process has drawn to a close. The information below is for future reference.

 - The outcomes of the Fellowship can lead to enhanced teaching effectiveness that contributes to improved student learning, retention, and higher graduation rates

-- The work and resources generated during the Fellowship can contribute to one’s application for promotion
+- The work and resources generated during the Fellowship can contribute to one’s application for promotion and/or tenure

 Faculty Fellow Objective